Castle Donington: History

 Castle Donington Power Station was built in 1958 as one of the largest coal-fired power stations in Europe.
 It was closed in September 1994 and demolished in 1996.

 Education

-Castle Donington has three primary schools, St Edwards, Foxbridge, and Orchard, the latter serving the majority of the children of the town.
+Castle Donington has three primary schools, St Edwards, Foxbridge, and Orchard, the latter serving the majority of the children of the village.
 Castle Donington College, which welcomed KS4 for the first time in 2017, takes students from ages 11–16 and is the village's only secondary school.

 Media

 Local news and television programmes are provided by BBC East Midlands and ITV Central.
 Television signals are received from the Waltham TV transmitter.
 The town is served by both BBC Radio Leicester on 104.9 FM and BBC Radio Derby on 104.5 FM.
 Other radio stations including Capital East Midlands on 102.8 FM, Smooth East Midlands on 101.4 FM, Greatest Hits Radio Midlands on 106.0 FM, and Hermitage FM, a community based station which broadcast on 99.2 FM.
 The town is served by the local newspapers, Leicester Mercury and Derby Telegraph (formerly Castle Donington Messenger).
 Castle Donington Life is an independently owned local community magazine serving Castle Donington and surrounding areas.